libp2p/docs/content/docs/introduction/overview.md

 ---
 title: "What is libp2p"
+description: libp2p is a modular system of protocols, specifications and libraries that enable the development of peer-to-peer network applications.
 weight: 1
 aliases: /introduction/what-is-libp2p/
-summary: libp2p is a modular system of protocols, specifications and libraries that enable the development of peer-to-peer network applications.
 ---

 libp2p is a modular system of *protocols*, *specifications* and *libraries*